Below is the complete list of Rick Riordan’s Kane Chronicles books in order of publication. This is the recommended reading sequence for the series.

 - The Red Pyramid (2012)

-Buy on Amazon - The Throne of Fire (2015)
+- The Throne of Fire (2015)

-Buy on Amazon - The Serpent’s Shadow (2017)
+- The Serpent’s Shadow (2017)

-The Kane Chronicles Series by Rick Riordan
+About The Kane Chronicles

 The Kane Chronicles is a fantasy adventure series by Rick Riordan that blends modern storytelling with the mythology of ancient Egypt.
 Known for his ability to make classical myths accessible to younger readers, Riordan builds a fast-paced narrative centered on siblings Carter and Sadie Kane as they uncover a hidden world of Egyptian gods, magic, and ancient rivalries.